 Figure 5.3.2.7.1-1: Procedure for the discovery of communication options supported by the NSSF

-1. The NF service consumer (e.g. AMF) shall send an OPTIONS request to discover the communication options supported by the NSSF for the ressource.
+1. The NF service consumer (e.g. AMF) shall send an OPTIONS request to discover the communication options supported by the NSSF for the resource.

 2. If the request is accepted, the NSSF shall respond with the status code 200 OK and include an Accept-Encoding header (as described in IETF RFC 7694).